The Pursuit of Privacy: Top Destinations to Buy in Mallorca This Summer

 The Southwest Golden Mile: Port Andratx and Bendinat

+The Southwest remains the undisputed heavyweight of the Mediterranean.
+This season, Port Andratx is seeing a surge in “invisible” listings — properties that never hit the public market but change hands quietly between private portfolios.
 Meanwhile, Bendinat has become the top choice for buyers who want the sophistication of the Portals lifestyle with the security of a gated, high-privacy enclave.
 For immediate capital security, this remains the island’s premier investment.

 Port Andratx Apartment Overlooking the Sea